 Using PowerShell, you can turn this setting on or off by changing the EnableManagedIndexes property on a list.

-Similarly, You can disable automatic indexing by setting EnableManagedIndexes flag to $False.
+Similarly, You can disable automatic indexing by setting the EnableManagedIndexes flag to $False.